From farm-fresh produce to handmade crafts and live music, explore one of DC’s oldest (and liveliest) marketplaces.

 How do I get to Eastern Market?

 To get there, your best bet is to take the Metro’s Blue, Orange or Silver lines to the Eastern Market stop.
 The historic market is located at 225 7th Street SE, just one block from the Metro.
 Public parking is limited.
-Take note that the market is closed on Mondays, and is open 7 a.m. – 7 p.m.
-Tuesday through Friday, and on Saturdays from 7 a.m. – 6 p.m. and 9 a.m. – 5 p.m. on Sundays.
+Take note that the market is closed on Mondays, and is open 8 a.m. – 6 p.m.
+Tuesday through Saturday, and on Sundays from 8 a.m. – 5 p.m.

 Eastern Market sounds really cool.
 What else should I know about it?